Morristown Vehicle Defect Injury Attorney

 A vehicle defect is not something that concerns the cosmetic nature of a car.
 A defect goes more to the safety of the vehicle like operation, acceleration, steering, seat belts, etc.

-Attorney Michael P. Burakoff has helped clients injured by poorly designed, or poorly manufactured vehicles to recover full and fair injury compensation through product liability claims in towns across Morris County and Sussex County, including Morristown, East Hanover, Parsippany, Rockaway, Denville, Netcong, Mt.
+Morristown vehicle defect injury attorney Michael P. Burakoff has helped clients injured by poorly designed, or poorly manufactured vehicles to recover full and fair injury compensation through product liability claims in towns across Morris County and Sussex County, including East Hanover, Parsippany, Rockaway, Denville, Netcong, Mt.
 Olive, Hopatcong, Newton, and more.
-Call us to get in touch with one of our attorneys at (973) 520-0525.
+Call us to get in touch with one of our attorneys at 973-455-1567.

 According to the National Highway Traffic Safety Administration (NHTSA), there are recalls that are both safety-related and those that are not safety related.